bhishekarora/bhishekarora.github.io/catalogue.md

 <div class="product">
   <div class ="links">
-    All the MVPs are built from scratch in my ME time and I own the IP for all and avaialble for free to use by Startups.
+    All the MVPs are built from scratch and built while learning the concepts
-    Mail me on arora.abhishek@outlook.com for collabs.
   </div>
 </div>